luojiahai/pigeon/README.md

 ### Unit Tests

 Unit testing includes tests for all models components and functionalities.
 To check the tests, open the project in xcode and do command + U. If it does not compile, try click the title of the unit test directory.
+To run a single test, click the start button on the test under its directory.
 If tests pass, a green tick will show after the title of each test case.

 We have made tests for: